 One of the big characteristics of successful people is they are usually avid readers.
 Are your finances in trouble?
 Causing you stress?
 Do you have negative opinions on money that you may have picked up from your childhood?
 Pick up a book.
-These 5 personal finance books have changed my life and they can change the way you think about money.
+Here are five potentially life-changing personal finance books that will change how you think about money.

 Not a big reader?